antcolag/runner/readme.md

 What problem does it solve?
 ===
-Sometimes, using Arduino, you feel that it could be useful to have a sort of shell executing some kind of command, maybe handling input/output/error as stream lines like Serial (or some other serial stuff imported with a library like sd card reader of i2c).
+Sometimes, using Arduino, you feel that it could be useful to have a sort of shell executing some kind of command, maybe handling input/output/error as stream lines like Serial (or some other serial stuff imported with a library like sd card reader or the i2c from Wire.h).

 This is the problem that this library solves.